The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Pat O’Connor.
 Perf.
 Helen Mirren, John Lynch.
 Warner Bros./Goldcrest, 1984.
 Based on the novel by Bernard MacLaverty.

-Synopsis: A young man (Lynch) struggles to find himself in war-torn Northern Ireland, and he falls in love with the widow (Mirren) of a man killed by the IRA.
+Synopsis: A young man (John Lynch) struggles to find himself in war-torn Northern Ireland, and he falls in love with the widow (Helen Mirren) of a man killed by the IRA.
 Lynch first notices Mirren at the public library, where she works, and he visits a few more times.

 Role Call: Helen Mirren as Marcella—Atypical Portrayal